vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 #### Create today's meal image

+> **_NOTE:_** This way isn't possible anymore in the current Home Assistant version 2025-08.
+> The Still image needs to be an existing url.
+> When I have a new way to implement this, I'll update it here.

 To get the image for today, you need to add a `Generic Camera` via Settings, Devices & Services, Add Integration, and search for the generic camera entity.

 <img src="images_mealie/mealie1_image_as_camera.png" alt="Square picture" width="400px">